pavanyellow/alphasae/README.md

 cd vis
 ./download_vis_data.sh # You may need to chmod +x first python -m http.server 8000
 ```

 Then open `http://localhost:8000` in your browser.
-It should look this
+It should look like this:
 ![vis](assets/vis.png)

 ## Dependencies